DYLAN

 Jürgen Meisel, 2004

-The DYLAN project will seek to identify the conditions under which Europe's linguistic diversity can be an asset for the development of knowledge and economy.
+The DYLAN project sought to identify the conditions under which Europe's linguistic diversity can be an asset for the development of knowledge and economy.

-DYLAN is in an Integrated Project (Contract N° 028702) funded under Framework Programme 6 (FP6) of the European Union.
-The project embraces 20 research institutions in 12 European Countries and runs for five years.
+DYLAN was an Integrated Project (Contract N° 028702) funded under Framework Programme 6 (FP6) of the European Union.
+The project embraced 20 research institutions in 12 European Countries and ran for five years (2006-2011).